jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/loose-ideas-out-of-scope.md

 -----

-Encircle Language Spec,
+Circular Language Spec,
 2010-01-27

-Another reason the name Encircle might be nice, because if you'd use the language as a user interface, it is a non-square user interface.
+Another reason the name Circular might be nice, because if you'd use the language as a user interface, it is a non-square user interface.
 Most user interfaces are square oriented or rectangularly organized.
-But Encircle is not.
+But Circular is not.
 It is non-square.

 JJ

 -----

-Encircle Language Spec,
+Circular Language Spec,
 2009-04-20

 You already have those things, even when you do not have Concurrency Resolution or Internet as a Single Computer or have incorporated existing ideas of other people.
 That's why it is so important to first do the easy projects.